 Privacy is a "hot-topic" that spans the realms of both our physical and digital lives; it is also incredibly complex and multifaceted.
 You may find it down-right elusive.
-This is often because what one person considers private information, another may willingly share with a large circle of friends or even strangers; particularly on social media.
+This is often because what one considers private person information, another may willingly share with a large circle of friends or even strangers; particularly on social media.